 Help us recognize individuals and organizations “Doing More Good” in Waterloo Region

 WRCF recognizes individuals and organizations in the community who have demonstrated their commitment to Waterloo Region and align with WRCF’s vision that “as Waterloo Region grows to one million residents, our communities are equitable, connected, and sustainable; and people are thriving”.
-Currently, we are asking members of the community to nominate individuals or organizations in three award categories:
+We are asking members of the community to nominate individuals or organizations in three award categories:

 • Ken Murray WRCF Community Catalyst Award